-The Shari'a Supervisory Board (SSB)
+The Shari'a Supervisory Board ("SSB")

-The appointment of the SSB was approved at the Bank's Extraordinary General Meeting in June 2012.
-Muzn's SSB is the highest authority within the Bank for all Shari'a-related matters.
-It ensures, through a comprehensive Shari'a-compliance framework that the Board's decisions are strictly followed.
+The appointment of the SSB was approved at the Bank's Extraordinary General Meeting in June 2012 and new members were appointed at the Bank's AGM held on 30 March 2021.
+The SSB ensures, through a comprehensive Shari'a-compliance framework, that the Shari'a Board's decisions are strictly followed.
 The SSB reviews product papers, structures, policies and legal agreements.
-It provides Shari'a decisions on the matters and issues relating to all banking matters, including an opinion on the overall Shari'a compliance of the Bank.
+It provides decisions on matters and issues relating to Shari'a related matters, including an opinion on the overall Shari'a compliance of the Islamic banking window of the Bank.

 The SSB meets at least four times a year.
-The SSB is comprised of a minimum of three members, one of which is elected as the Chairman.
-In the event that Chairman is unable to attend a meeting, the other two members shall elect one of them to act as alternate chairman to preside over the meeting.
+The SSB comprises a minimum of three members, one of which is elected as the Chairman.
+In the event that the Chairman is unable to attend a meeting, the other two members shall elect one of them to act as alternate chairman to preside over the meeting.
 Any meeting of the SSB requires a quorum of two members.
 Decisions of the SSB are by way of a simple majority.
-Muzn SSB is comprised of 4 Members.